 Joined by their caregivers, children use this time at the beginning part of class to become accustomed to the dance studio, with the comfort of their grown up close by.

 Once the students have become comfortable with the space, the next step of class is to begin transitioning into more of the independent part of learning and dancing.

 The Playdance teacher is trained to ensure that each student is prepared for each upcoming transition during the class.

-Throughout the class, the teacher can be heard making clear and direct cues for both students and parents to support the transition from participating together, to independent participation at a very gentle pace.
+Throughout our preschool dance program, the teacher can be heard making clear and direct cues for both students and parents to support the transition from participating together, to independent participation at a very gentle pace.

 The first clear cue during the Playdance class is to help clean up all the toys from the “tea party” and begin saying goodbye to their caregiver.

 For the youngest dancers in Playdance 1, caregivers stay in the classroom and play an active role in experiencing the dance class together with their child.
 For older toddlers in Playdance 2, caregivers take their child’s lead as they navigate toward independent participation in the class.

 JLDC’s expert teaching faculty combined with the gentle pace of the Playdance curriculum is designed to provide flexibility so that each child can transition on their own time.